cslarsen/mickey-scheme-historic/README.md

     mickey> (+ 1 2 3 4)
     10

-Let's create a macro `my-when` that only evaluates the body of the code if the first argument evaluates to true.
+Now, let's create a macro `my-when` that only evaluates the body of the code when its first argument evaluates to true.

     mickey> (define-syntax my-when
               (syntax-rules ()
                 ((my-when test expr ...)
                   (if test (begin expr ...)))))

-To demonstrate that the macro doesn't evaluate its parameters at invocation time, let's create a function with a side effect:
+To demonstrate that the macro really doesn't evaluate its parameters at invocation time we'll create a function with a side effect.

     mickey> (define (say-hello) (display "Hello\n"))
     mickey> (say-hello)
     Hello

-Now, when we call `my-when` with a false argument, it shouldn't evaluate `say-hello`, and thus not print anything on the console:
+Let's try calling `my-when` with a false (#f) argument.
+It shouldn't execute `say-hello`.

     mickey> (my-when #f (say-hello))

-But giving it a `#t`, should evaluate `say-hello`:
+Looks good.
+Let's try passing a `true` value.

     mickey> (my-when #t (say-hello))
     Hello